uBaranQA/appium_setup/README.md

+# appium_setup
-# appium_setup for the SauceLab mobile device cloud
+setup for the SauceLab mobile device cloud